canidlogic/yip/pod/YipAdmin.md

         Right-align (for table use)

         .linkbar
-        DIV for link buttons outside table in reports
+        DIV for link buttons outside table in reports and in control panel

+        .linkhead
+        Like .linkbar except with more top margin

     This function will also normalize all line breaks to CR+LF before returning the result.